peacefullypresent/peacefullypresent.github.io/posts/fresh_start.md

 ## Before I end

-From my experiences, it is my firm belief that many years from now, society will look back aghast and completely horrified with how we have allowed things to have been taken so far, both in the direction of technology and the Internet and in what we did (and most importantly, didn't do) to change it.
+From my experiences, it is my firm belief that many years from now, society will look back aghast and completely horrified with how we have allowed things to have been taken so far, both in the direction of technology and the Internet and in what we did (and more importantly, didn't do) to change it.
 Primarily the tech industry and the adult industry (though others as well) will have caused a disastrous effect in not only the productivity of the next generation, but also on their life, liberty, and pursuit of happiness.
 I'll share more thoughts on this in the future.

 For now, that's all I have.
 For anyone familiar with the pain and suffering associated with this addiction, I hope that this blog may have resonated with you.
 I'd love to hear from you and your thoughts.
 For anyone else reading this, I hope this can aid your understanding.